Kevin-QiLiu/TLL_Python/README.md

 This file includes simulations for new device design, where we can vary the 1d channel length <em>in situ</em>.

 ## TODO
+* Varying voltage using Davies's method to test channel length
 * Optimise nextnano grid points: reduce grid point at central of channel and also regrowth interface (pirority)
 * Try single well model where tunnelling probability is same to that as in superlattice (less sugessted)
 * Adjust gate geometry to compensate potential tail